williamle8300/anthem/README.md

 Stage 1: Features: "Just Start Making the Tracksets, and Begin Using it" tracksets, the essential UX (obz?, trackset listings?), shuffle play, sorting tracks, keyboard shortcuts

+	set a deadline (JUNE, 20TH)! set group of features to finish

 	just drop in the 'staged' trackset and make the routers work, and render properly using the permalink ...same with the 'canadian indie' trackset!